NS8 raises $123 million to thwart ecommerce fraud using behavioral analytics

 The COVID-19 effect

 According to Rogas, NS8 saw a 350% growth in demand for its product from February to April 2020 and more types of businesses looking for fraud prevention smarts.
-New markets included clothing retailers and restaurants offering online orders, both of which have been in greater demand during lockdown.
+New markets included clothing retailers and restaurants offering online orders, both of which have seen greater demand during lockdown.

 As businesses have tried to increase sales, Rogas said some have “relaxed” their fraud standards in order to approve more orders.
 “Orders that might typically be flagged for manual review or put through secondary verification steps are now being approved to preserve revenue in the uncertain marketplace,” Rogas added.
 “If other merchants adopt this same approach, there stands to be a significant increase in ‘friendly fraud.'”

-Friendly fraud, or chargeback fraud, as it’s sometimes known, is when a customer buys something online and then disputes the charge with their credit card company.
+Friendly fraud, or chargeback fraud, as it’s sometimes known, involves a customer buying something online and then disputing the charge with their credit card company.
 But the more information a company can glean about a customer, their purchase, and the delivery, the easier it is to discredit the false claim.

 “We always advocate for more stringent verification and authentication solutions.
 Those who can afford to add verification steps into the customer experience will deter a lot of fraudsters, who will move on to easier prey, and make their real customers feel like their brand is more secure,” Rogas said.
 “In these times, when merchants may elect to increase their risk appetite, they must remain diligent and protect against disputes and the unwanted penalties that typically follow with increased chargebacks.”

 The cybersecurity talent shortage has been well documented, and some reports suggest the gap is widening.
-Automated tools such as NS8 go some way toward addressing this need, but the technology is more about helping companies scale their security to a level that would be nearly impossible with humans alone.
+Automated tools go some way toward addressing this need, but companies like NS8 aim to scale security to a level that would be nearly impossible with humans alone.
 With something like click fraud, where bots and bad actors tap pay-per-click (PPC) ads to blow out advertisers’ budgets, manually reviewing every interaction on a daily basis is unfeasible.
 The same applies to any high-traffic ecommerce website, which is why automated tools are crucial in cybersecurity.